reactplay/react-play/src/plays/registration-form/Readme.md

 # registration-form

-A Simple registration form with validation without any libery
+A Simple registration form with validation without any library

 ## What will you learn ?